garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Weighted Least Connection.md

-Gives administrators the ability to assign different weights to each server, assuming that some s
+Gives administrators the ability to assign different weights to each server, assuming that some servers can handle more connections than others